jd2rogers2/jd-cli-gem/README.md

 =====notes to self=======
-cli and scraper in separate class/files?

 -current to dos
-filetree format, understand what's in each file
+filetree format, understand what's in each file double check console file content with other's projects cli and scraper in separate class/files? if so attn enviro add console and setup to gemspec executables??

 ----notes from - how to make gem - http://guides.rubygems.org/make-your-own-gem/
   --done